Our Approach & History

 Sending Schools

-More than 2,600 students from over 400 sending schools have attended Maine Coast Semester.
-In a typical semester, students come from 38 high schools and 14 states.
-It is common for international students to attend as well.
-Forty percent of students have come from public schools and sixty percent have come from independent schools.
-Ten percent have come from Maine.
+More than 2,800 students from over 300 sending schools have attended Maine Coast Semester.
+In a typical semester, students come from 30+ high schools and 12+ states.
+Forty percent of students come from public schools and 60% come from private schools.
+Ten percent come from Maine.
 Some of our most common sending schools include:

 Berkeley High School (CA)